 To qualify as an NRA Instructor:

 - Candidates must possess and demonstrate a solid background in firearm safety and shooting skills acquired through previous firearm training and/or previous shooting experience.
 Instructor candidates must be intimately familiar with each action type in the discipline they wish to be certified.
+Candidates must have completed the appropriate NRA Basic student course as well.

 - Candidates will be required to demonstrate solid and safe firearms handling skills required to be successful during an instructor training course by completing pre-course questionnaires and qualification exercises administered by the NRA Appointed Training Counselor.